Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that income in Bega-Eden Hinterland is below the national average.
-The median income is $43,059 and the average income is $53,084.
-This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates would be approximately $47,623 (median) and $58,711 (average) as of March 2025.
-Census data reveals that household, family, and personal incomes in Bega-Eden Hinterland all fall between the 12th and 15th percentiles nationally.
-Income brackets indicate that the $1,500 - $2,999 earnings band captures 28.1% of the community (2,768 individuals), aligning with regional levels where this cohort likewise represents 29.9%.
-While housing costs are modest with 89.6% of income retained, the total disposable income ranks at just the 21st percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Bega-Eden Hinterland's median income among taxpayers is $43,059, with an average of $53,084.
+This is lower than the national average.
+Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Bega-Eden Hinterland would be approximately $48,489 (median) and $59,778 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Bega-Eden Hinterland fall between the 12th and 15th percentiles nationally.
+The predominant income cohort spans 28.1% of locals (2,768 people) earning $1,500 - 2,999, aligning with regional levels where this cohort represents 29.9%.
+Housing costs are modest, with 89.6% of income retained, but the total disposable income ranks at just the 21st percentile nationally.

 Frequently Asked Questions - Income